willymcallister/willymcallister.github.io/_articles/basic-quantities.md

 <p>Notice the careful grammar here.
 Current <em>is</em> a flow.
 It is technically more correct to say "charge flows" than "current flows".
 However, the common habit among engineers is to say, "current flows".
 This is such an ingrained habit that it is perfectly acceptable engineering chitchat, as long as you remember that it's actually charge that's moving.</p>
 </details>

 When we give a number for current, it is reported as the number of charges per unit time passing through a boundary.
-To visualize current, imagine placing a boundary all the way through a wire.
+To visualize current, imagine placing a boundary all the way across a wire.
 Station yourself near the boundary and count the number of charges passing by.
-Report how much charge passed through the boundary in one second.
-We assign a *positive* sign to current corresponding to the direction a *positive* charge would be moving.
+Count how much charge passed through the boundary in one second, and report that as the current.
+We say the direction of current is the direction a *positive* charge would be moving.

 ![Current flow]({{ site.baseurl }}{% link i/2current_flow.svg %})

-This choice of the positive current direction often leads to confusion.
-Defining positive current direction in the same direction as positive charge sounds simple, but it causes of a lot of confusion for beginners.
-It opposite the direction electrons move.
+This definition of current direction often causes confusion.
+It is opposite the direction electrons move.
+There are some training programs (for example the U.S. Navy NEETS program) that use the opposite convention where current flow is defined as electron motion, but we don't use that here at Spinning Numbers.
 More on this later when we talk about [conventional current direction]({{ site.baseurl }}{% link _videos/conventional-current.md %}).

-Since current is the amount of charge passing through a boundary in some period of time, it can be expressed in very general terms using this calculus notation:
+Since current is the amount of charge passing through a boundary in some period of time, it can be expressed in general terms using this notation from calculus,

 $i = \dfrac{dq}{dt}$